bryanthowell-tableau/tableau_tools/README.md

 `TableauRestApiConnection23.delete_subscriptions(subscription_luid_s)`

-You'll note that the update and delete subscriptions methods only take LUIDs, unlike most other methods in tableau_tools.
+Yo'll note that the update and delete subscriptions methods only take LUIDs, unlike most other methods in tableau_tools.
 This is because Subscriptions do not have a reasonbly unique identifier -- to find the LUID, you would use a combination of things to filter on.

 This brings us to how to find subscriptions to do things to via `query_subscriptions`

 `TableauRestApiConnection23.query_subscriptions(username_or_luid=None, schedule_name_or_luid=None, subscription_subject=None,view_or_workbook=None, content_name_or_luid=None, project_name_or_luid=None, wb_name_or_luid=None)`

-You don't have to pass anything to `query_subscriptions()`, and you'll get all of them in the system.
+You don't have to pass anything to `query_subscriptions()`, and yo'll get all of them in the system.
 However, if you want to filter down to a subset, you can pass any of the parameters, and the filters will be applied successively.

 ### 1.4 Permissions